interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/exampleactivities.rst

 The examples given with Interactive Spaces typically connect to Arduino microcontrollers and read read or write to sensors connected to the device.

+These examples are found in the *examples/comm/serial* folder of the workbench.

+You need to configure your controller to work with serial, please see the chapter on Interactive Spaces Comm Support for instructions.

+* interactivespaces.example.activity.arduino.echo

+This Arduino example is very simple.
+When you activate the Live Activity, it will generate a random 8 bit number and write it to the serial port.
+The source for this activity includes an Arduino sketch called *Echo* which will read any bytes which come over the serial connection and write them back.
+The example will only log the values to keep the example simple, so make sure to look at the controller's logs.

-* interactivespaces.example.activity.arduino.analog.java
+* interactivespaces.example.activity.arduino.analog.trigger

-The Arduino example connects to the Arduino and expects a value from an analog port to be written.
+This Arduino example connects to the Arduino and expects a value from an analog port to be written.
 The Arduino code for the example is included in the workbench.

 The activity will write on a route if the value read from the Arduino goes over some